-In sum, we perform software development and IT consulting for the purposes of enhanced health and development outcomes.
-From clinical trials to dynamic interfaces, we support numerous facets of IT applied to the health and development domains.
+DI Public Health is a branch of Development International e.V., specialized in providing solutions in the fields of public health and healthcare.
+For the purposes of enhanced health and development outcomes, from clinical trials to dynamic interfaces, we support numerous facets of IT applied to the health domain.

-Custom user interfaces
+Custom user interface

 Spearheaded by the Substance Use Scientific Committee (SUSC) of the HIV Prevention and Trials Network (HPTN), SUMI is a web-based, interactive tool to assist researchers in identifying the proper measures and survey instruments with which to assess substance use in the setting of HIV.

 RCT in clinical trials